gkgaurav31/gkgaurav31.github.io/_posts/2022-10-23-noble-integer.md

 Given an integer array A, find if an integer p exists in the array such that the number of integers greater than p in the array equals to p.

 ### Solution

+Let's say we sort the array in ascending order and iterate from the right.

+Important Observations:

+- If A[i] == A[i+1], the number of elements which are greater than them will be the same.
+- If A[i] != A[i+1], the number of elements which are greater than A[i] will be equal to (n-i-1) since we have sorted the array.

 ```java
 public class Solution {